Counter Surfing 101

 I have followed these steps, and I am making progress towards eliminating the fear most cats associate with their carrier.
 I consider this a mark in the win column!

 Fleas & Ticks

-Autumn is here!
-Unfortunately so are fleas and ticks.
+Summer is upon us, unfortunately so are fleas and ticks!
 Unlike many of our northern states our flea and tick season is year-round, just ask anyone with a pet.
 Please protect your pets and home from these unwanted critters and the diseases they can carry.